quii/learn-go-with-tests/json.md

 ## Refactor

-The server code is looking pretty good already but the test code is a bit of a mess.
-It does not convey out intent very well and has a lot of boilerplate we can refactor away
+The test code does not convey out intent very well and has a lot of boilerplate we can refactor away.

 ```go
 t.Run("it returns the league table as JSON", func(t *testing.T) {